aarhusstadsarkiv/permanent-urls/README.md

 ## Check URLs

+You will need to copy `bin/config-dist.js` to `bin/config.js` and add your mattermost webhook URL to the `bin/config.js` file.

-Check all URLs by using the following command.
+Then check all URLs by using the following command.

     node bin/check-urls.js

-If no response or non 2xx reponse then the URL will be printed in the console.